Federal Misdemeanor Defense Attorneys

 In addition to misdemeanors written under federal law, the United States Attorney can charge a defendant in federal court with a state misdemeanor committed on federal property.
 When these cases get to court, an Assistant United States Attorney represents the United States.
-A United States Magistrate presides over most misdemeanor cases, as opposed to a judge.
+A United States Magistrate presides over most misdemeanor cases instead of a judge.
 Magistrates can handle cases that carry up to 12-months in jail.
-However, persons charged with a misdemeanor in federal court may elect a trial in front of the United States District Court Judge.
+However, persons charged with a misdemeanor in federal court may elect a trial before the United States District Court Judge.
 The magistrate will inform the defendant of the right to have the case heard by the district judge, and the defendant must waive this right for the judge to preside over the case.

 Are Federal Misdemeanors More Serious than State Misdemeanors?

 Most federal misdemeanors have similar maximum penalties to state misdemeanors.
-If you find yourself facing a federal misdemeanor charge, you would want a criminal defense attorney who has a depth of experience in both state and federal courts and who has vast experience handling cases in the United States District Court in Michigan.
+If you find yourself facing a federal misdemeanor charge, you would want a criminal defense attorney who has a depth of experience in both state and federal courts and has vast experience handling cases in the United States District Court in Michigan.
 The attorney’s expertise with state misdemeanors will benefit you on a federal misdemeanor charge.
-Ideally, the lawyer will have extensive experience with all criminal charges, and also have extensive experience in federal court.
-You will only want an attorney who is comfortable in federal court and knows all of the federal court rules and practices.
-It also means the attorney is probably on familiar terms with the judges, magistrates, and prosecutors in federal court.
+Ideally, the lawyer will have extensive experience with all criminal charges and have extensive federal court experience.
+You will only want an attorney who is comfortable in federal court and knows all federal court rules and practices.
+It also means the attorney is probably familiar with the judges, magistrates, and prosecutors in federal court.

 Federal misdemeanor offenses are categorized by “class”:

 - Class A misdemeanors are punishable by up to 12 months imprisonment.